Rotating BTZ-like black hole and central charges in Einstein-bumblebee gravity: Einstein-bumblebee gravity in 3-dimensional spacetime

 The contracted Bianchi identities ($\nabla ^\mu G_{\mu\nu}=0$) lead to conservation of the total energy-momentum tensor

 We suppose that there is no matter field and the bumblebee field is frosted at its VEV like in Refs \cite{casana,bertolami}, i.e., it is

-And the potential has a smooth quadratic function or a linear function form where $\lambda$ and $k$ are some constants.
+And the potential has a smooth quadratic function or a linear Lagrange-multiplier function form \cite{bluhm2008} where $k$ is a constants and $\lambda$ is a Lagrange-multiplier field which is auxiliary and has no kinetic terms \footnote{The form of Lagrange-multiplier potential $V=\lambda(B_\mu B^\mu-b^2)/2$ is similar to the constrain term $\lambda(u^2+1)$ in Einstein-aether gravity theory, where $u^2=u_au^a$, and $u^a$ is the aether field (cf. the last term of Eq.
+2.3 in Ref. \cite{ding2016}).}.
 The both potentials are $V=0$ under the condition (\ref{bbu}).
-Then the first two terms in Eq. (\ref{momentum}) are like those of the electromagnetic field, the only distinctive are the coupling items to Ricci tensor.
+Then the first three terms in Eq. (\ref{momentum}) are like those of the electromagnetic field, the distinctive features are the coupling items to Ricci tensor and the first order derivative of the potential $V'$.
+In four and higher dimensional spacetime \cite{maluf,ding2023}, by applying the smooth potential $V=kx^2/2$, the authors found that there is non black hole solution with nonzero cosmological constant $\Lambda\neq0$.
 Under this condition, Eq. (\ref{einstein0}) leads to gravitational field equations \cite{ding2021}

 with